Alejandro Granados

 Alejandro Granados Torres (born 30 May 2006) is a Spanish professional footballer who plays as a midfielder for Club NXT of the Belgian Challenger Pro League.

 Early life

-Granados was born in Alicante, Spain, to Cuban parents and in 2006 and moved to the United States at the age of nine.
+Granados was born in Alicante, Spain, to Cuban parents in 2006 and moved to the United States at the age of nine.
 He started his youth career with the youth academy of Spanish side Hércules.

 Club career

 Granados started his senior career with American side Orlando City B, debuting for the club at the age of fifteen.

 On 9 June 2023, Granados signed a short-term agreement with Orlando City.

 After one substitute appearance totaling just one minute for the first team, on 8 August 2023, Orlando City announced the transfer of Granados to Club Brugge for an undisclosed fee, reported to be around $2 million.
 He was initially assigned in their reserve team Club NXT.

 International career

-Granados has represented Spain internationally at youth level.
+Granados is a youth international for Spain.
+He was called up to the Spain U17 for the 2023 UEFA European Under-17 Championship in Hungary, where he scored in the quarter-final against Ireland.

+In 2025, he was included in the Spain U19 squad for the 2025 UEFA European Under-19 Championship in Romania.
+He appeared as a substitute during Spain's 1–0 defeat to the Netherlands in the final.